 The sounding steps of his warriors came.
 They drew at once their swords.
 There Morlath stood with darkened face.
 Hidalla's long hair sighs in the wind.
 Red-haired Cormar bends on his spear, and rolls his sidelong-looking eyes.
-Wild is the look of Malthos from beneath two shaggy brows.
+Wild is the look of Malthos from beneath two shagpy brows.
 Foldath stands, like an oozy rock, that covers its dark sides with foam.
-His spear is like Slimora' fir, that meets the wind of heaven.
+His spear is like Slimora's fir, that meets the wind of heaven.
 His shield is marked with the strokes of battle.
 His red eye despises danger.
-These, and a thousand other chiefs, surrounded the king of Erin, when the scout of ocean came, Mor-annal, from streamy Moi-lena.
+These and a thousand other chiefs surrounded the king of Frin, when the scout of occan came, Mor-am.

+nal, from streamy Moi-lena.
 His eyes hang forward from his face.
-His lips are trembling pale!
+His lips are trembling, pale!